peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `String ToShortestString(EContext ctx)`<br>
- Returns a string representation of this number's value after rounding that value to the given precision (using the given arithmetic context, such as EContext.Binary64).
+ Returns a string representation of this number's value after rounding that value to the specified precision (using the specified arithmetic context, such as EContext.Binary64).

 * `float ToSingle()`<br>
  Converts this value to its closest equivalent as a 32-bit floating-point